๐Ÿ 7-10 Amazing Days in Northern Italy: 2 Itineraries

 6 Amazing Places To Visit in Northern Italy

-These destinations are some of Northern Italy’s most visited places covering a mix of city landscapes, coastal villages, narrow canals, wine country and spectacular views.
+These destinations are some of northern Italy’s top places and attractions featuring a mix of wine country, coastal villages, and spectacular views.

 1. Milan

-๐Ÿ‡ฎ๐Ÿ‡น Known for: An economic center in Italy, Milan is known as the premier fashion capital of the world and has some of Italy’s most treasured cultural heritages.
+An economic center in Italy, Milan is known as the premier fashion capital of the world and has some of Italy’s most treasured cultural heritage.

 The exterior view of an elaborate, white cathedral.